VCLTrer/starbucks-udacity-capstone/README.md

 1. **Age Outliers**: Address outliers in the `age` feature, such as implausibly high values.
 2. **Missing Values**: Handle missing values in the dataset, particularly in the `gender` feature.
 3. **Gender Representation**: Consider the imbalance in the `gender` feature.
-4. **Income Distribution**: Address wide range and potential outliers in the `income` feature.
-5. **Event Timing**: Convert `time` from hours to days for better interpretability.
-6. **Offer View vs. Completion**: Analyze the relationship between offers received, viewed, and completed.
+4. **Offer View vs. Completion**: Analyze the relationship between offers received, viewed, and completed.

 ## Model Development